deepin-community/fontforge/doc/sphinx/scripting/python/fontforge.rst

 .. attribute:: font.is_quadratic

    Deprecated.
-Whether the contours should be interpretted as a set of quadratic or cubic splines.
+Whether the contours should be interpreted as a set of quadratic or cubic splines.
 Setting this value has the side effect of converting the entire font into the other format